 Edmonton’s resiliency is possible through the extensive and collaborative efforts of community groups and non-profits to deliver a wide range of public social services.
-To learn more, please call 211 or visit this provincial directory of the community, health, social and governmental organizations and services.
+To learn more, please call 211 or visit the 211 Alberta website.

 Like physical health challenges, mental health challenges can take many forms.
 Every individual has unique experiences, personal traits, and responsibilities that affect their day to day activities.
 Sometimes balancing all the components of our lives can become too much—and that is okay.